 Existing Rules for 1670-1675 MHz.

-FCC rules allow 2000 Watts peak EIRP from base stations, and 4 Watts EIRP from mobile terminals (47 CFR §27.50(f)) in the 1670-1675 MHz band.
+FCC rules allow 2000 Watts peak EIRP from base stations, and 4 Watts peak EIRP from mobile terminals (47 CFR §27.50(f)) in the 1670-1675 MHz band.

 5.1.3.1 Meteorological Satellite Earth Stations

 Although the 1670-1675 MHz band has been generally unencumbered, there are three vital federal Geostationary Operational Environmental Satellite System (GOES) earth stations adjacent to this band (centred at 1676 MHz).
 47 C.F.R §1.924(g) (1) establishes coordination zones around downlinks for these earth stations, which are located at Wallops Island, Virginia; Fairbanks, Alaska; and Greenbelt, Maryland.
-More earth stations are located in Suitland MD, Fairmont WV, and Omaha NE.
-However, there is no explicit FCC requirement establishing a coordination zone for these additional earth stations.
-The coordination zone for Wallops Island and Fairbanks are specified locations bounded by circles with a radius of 100 km (62.1 miles), respectively, while the Greenbelt zone is a specified location bounded by a circle with a radius of 65 km (40.4 miles).
-For the 30 CMAs defined in FCC 07-16, where the transmission power could be greater than 2 kW (i.e., high power), the radius of the circle for the coordination zone surrounding Wallops Island and Fairbanks increases to 180 km and the radius of the circle for the coordination zone for Greenbelt increases to 100 km.
-Even considering the larger coordination zones in Fairbanks and Greenbelt, only 4% of USA PoPs would be impacted around these six locations.
+The coordination zones for Wallops Island and Fairbanks are specified locations bounded by circles with a radius of 100 km (62.1 miles) each, while the Greenbelt zone is a specified location bounded by a circle with a radius of 65 km (40.4 miles).
+For the 30 Cellular Market Areas (CMAs) defined in FCC 07-16, where the transmission power could be greater than 2 kW (i.e., high power), the radius of the circle for the coordination zone surrounding Wallops Island and Fairbanks increases to 180 km and the radius of the circle for the coordination zone for Greenbelt increases to 100 km.
+Even considering the larger coordination zones in Fairbanks and Greenbelt, only 4% of USA PoPs would be impacted around these three locations.

 Current Rules for 1675-1680 MHz

 On November 2, 2012, LightSquared asked for FCC authority to use the 1675-1680 MHz band to provide a commercially-useable terrestrial wireless broadband service as part of a contiguous 10 MHz downlink channel.
 The 5 MHz band at 1675–1680 MHz will be shared with existing federal government users.
 LightSquared’s proposal is uniquely suited to protecting the integrity of essential government operations in the 1675-1680 MHz band.
 The FCC has accepted public comment on the proposal, and the comment cycle has been closed.